MaritimeResearchInstituteNetherlands/MLOPS-sandbox/README.md

 - run <code>curl -X POST --data-binary @input.json 'http://localhost:8181/v1/data/example/allow_access' -H 'Content-Type: application/json'</code> to have OPA scan the contents of the input.json file to make sure it complies with the policies you've defined - should see a response like {"result":false/true}
 An example policy and example input can be found in ./docker/opa

+# Envoy note:
+- curl -X GET http://localhost:8080/anything should work but curl -X POST http://localhost:8080/anything should fail.

+Environment variables SERVICE_NAME and SERVICE_PORT refers to the service Envoy is proxying.
+These env variables will replace the variables in envoy.yaml.
+See ./compose/envoy/entrypoint.sh for more details.

 # Notice
-This setup originated from <code>https://github.com/amoat7/mlflow_tutorial</code> and from <code>https://github.com/vastevenson/opa-rego-json-intro-example-vs</code> but was heavily modified.
+This setup originated from <code>https://github.com/amoat7/mlflow_tutorial</code> and from <code>https://github.com/vastevenson/opa-rego-json-intro-example-vs</code> and from <code>https://medium.com/swlh/securing-dockerized-microservices-with-open-policy-agent-and-envoy-c128dfc764fe</code>but was heavily modified.
 Rights etc.. need to be checked (it is AGPL-3.0 licensed)